dwilkins1/Raindrops_Game/ReadMe.md

 Bugs and oops:

 I don't even know what I pressed in Github, but I think it reverted my program to an earlier copy without lives and a game over screen.
-I cannot for the life of me remember how I did it, and now my lives basically don't work.
-Rather than add this to the master branch, I have added it to the Lives and Game Over branch.
+ACK IT HAPPENED AGAIN.
+I'll just bring my back-up (which I made this time, luckily) to school tomorrow.

-The problem with the lives is that I can't remember what I did to work around an issue the first time, so when one life is lost the others follow very quickly.
-Something to do with the height of the raindrop, but I can't fix it now.
-I suppose it's better to keep my working copy committed to the master branch.
-If I can get some help finding my old copy of the game with working lives it would be greatly appreciated.
+Actual bug: When you press the mouse on the game over screen stuff pops back up and the game keeps playing in a glitchy manner.
+Just don't press the mouse on the game over screen.